davidkimai/Symbolic-Residue/README.md

 ## Shell Taxonomy

-Each shell is designed to probe a specific class of model behavior.
+Each shell is designed to probe and diagnose a specific class of model behavior.
 The taxonomy follows a pattern of:

 1. **Command Alignment**: The symbolic operations within the interpretability scaffold
 2. **Failure Modality**: The specific way the circuit fails to resolve